 - General Supporting Documents: (additional documents may be required)

 - Work Permit (e.g. post-graduation or spouse/partner work permit)

 Vancouver is one of the most visited cities in North America, which is why we recommend starting your search for accommodations as early as possible (minimum 1 to 2 months before your arrival date.)

-Depending on your needs, you may want to use one of these housing services listed below.
+Depending on your needs, you may want to use one of the housing services listed below:

 Please note, that when working with our Student Services Department to find a Homestay placement, it is required to be certain on how many days/weeks you will need, in addition to a placement fee, to start looking for a place for you.

-If you are interested in this option, please contact the following ro receive a home stay information form;
+If you are interested in this option, please contact [email protected] to request a home stay information form.

 Get one step closer and apply now on NIC Upload Centre